 In today’s session we explore the use of percentages through banking problems.

-- Explore investing money with the students.
+- Motivate your students.
 Tell them that they have $1 000 000 to invest and they must leave the money invested for ten years.
-There are four investment options for them:
+There are three other investment options for them:

-SafeBank will pay you $100 000 every year for the whole ten years your money is with them
+SafeBank will pay you $60 000 each year for all ten years that your money is with them.

 StepBank will pay you 1% compound interest at the end of the first year, 2% at the end of the second year, 3% at the end of the third year, and so on until they pay 10% at the end of the tenth year.